Prismadic/tractor-beam/README.md

 ___

 ## 🧮 `utils.BeamState()`
 The `BeamState` class is responsible for managing the state of a beam in a laser system.
-It includes information about the host system, as well as the states of different components such as abduction, focus, and record.
+It includes information about the host system, as well as the states of different components such as abduction, focus, and visit.

 #### Example Usage
 ```python